-The Ames Library is currently scheduled to reopen on Monday, August 10 at 8 am.
+The Ames Library is now open to current students, faculty and staff.
 The FAQ below will be updated as needed, and updates will also be posted on our Twitter and Facebook pages.

 Updates on the university's response to the coronavirus, as well as answers to many frequently-asked-questions for students and faculty and staff, are available on the university's coronavirus site.
 This site is being updated frequently, so please refer to the university resources for the most up-to-date information about our campus plans.